studioj/pyBus/README.md

 *  `-v`, `--verbose` : Increases verbosity of logging (up to `-vvvv` : info logging).
 *  `-d DEVICE`, `--device DEVICE` :   Path to iBus USB interface (Bought from reslers.de)
 *  `-o OUTPUT_FILE`, `--output_file OUTPUT_FILE` : Path/Name of log file (log level of 0).
 If no file specified, output only to std.out

+## Misc
+Picture and Video will arrive... as soon as I found them :P